-Leaders are forever caught in the potential.
-The ability to thrive in this potential distinguishes good leaders from the rest.
-Good leaders are always on the edge of chaos, looking over the horizon, looking just beyond the precipice.
+Leaders are forever caught in the "potential" of life and experience.
+The ability to thrive in this "potential" place distinguishes good leaders from the rest.
+Good leaders are always on the edge of chaos, looking over the horizon, looking just beyond the precipice of the current, the "now."
 Located there, they can read, interpret, and express what they discern.
-Their real gift is their ability to backtrack to where those they lead are living and working and translate what they have seen into a language that has force and meaning for those who can hear it.
+Living in the "potential" suggests a capacity there to observe the trajectory of change, the unfolding conditions and circumstances embedded in environmental shifts and the convergence of circumstances that create a new or emerging reality.
+Their real gift, after having spent time in this "potential" place, is their ability to backtrack to where those they lead are living and working and translate what they have seen into a language that has force and meaning for those who can hear it.
 They then have the job of getting behind the staff and pushing them into their own conceptualization and definition of response to the emerging reality, allowing the staff to own what they see and act on it in a responsive and viable way.